Continue reading on DataGuidance with:

 Article 24 of the Computer Crime Proclamation stipulates that any service provider is required to retain computer traffic data disseminated through its computer systems or traffic data relating to data processing or communication service for one year.
 The data is required to be kept in secret unless its disclosure is ordered by a court.
 Service provider means a person who provides technical data processing, communication service, or alternative infrastructure to users by means of a computer system.

-Financial service providers are required to retain copies of concluded contract documents, Key Facts Statements, and other records relating to the provisions of financial products or services for ten years from the time when that version ceased to be used or after the business relationship has ended or as may be required by relevant laws (Article 7 of the Financial Consumer Protection Directive).
+Financial service providers are required to retain copies of concluded contract documents, key facts statements, and other records relating to the provisions of financial products or services for 10 years from the time when that version ceased to be used or after the business relationship has ended or as may be required by relevant laws (Article 7 of the Financial Consumer Protection Directive).

 7.8.
 Children's data

-There are no specific provisions regulating the processing of children’s data.
-However, producing, transmitting, and distributing the picture and video of a minor or a person appearing to be a minor engaged in a sexually explicit conduct is punishable under the Computer Crime Proclamation.
+There are no specific provisions regulating the processing of children's data.
+However, producing, transmitting, and distributing pictures and videos of a minor or a person appearing to be a minor engaged in sexually explicit conduct is punishable under the Computer Crime Proclamation.

 7.9.
 Special categories of personal data

-In principle, information which relates to the following is not allowed to be disclosed by the public relation officer as provided under Articles 21-25 of the Mass Media Proclamation.
+In principle, information that relates to the following is not allowed to be disclosed by the public relations officer as provided under Articles 21-25 of the Mass Media Proclamation:

 - the protection of proceedings of law enforcement and legal investigation;